EMRahman/PiOrder/README.md

 ![ScreenShot](https://github.com/EMRahman/PiOrder/blob/master/Images/Topology.png)

 ##Features
-1. Handling of all orders using a touch based EPOS by waiters.
+1. Orders using a touch based POS by waiters.
-   * No manual writing of orders
-   * No illegibility problems
-   * No manual tallying with a calculator
-2. Printing of kitchen tickets at the bar and kitchen:
+2. Print bar receipts and order tickets to the kitchen.
-   * No carbon paper copy requiring walking to the kitchen!
-   * We use a camera to physically see the kitchen printouts
-   * We play a sound for the chefs to hear the order arrival.
+3. Allow customers to order online.
-3. View how busy the kitchen is from using other Raspberry Pi cameras.
-Important for knowing the current waiting time for orders.
+4. View the bar or kitchen using RP cameras.
-4. Allow customers to order online:
-   * Frees up waiters manually taking a telephone order.
-   * Waiting time can set by waiters via the tablets and/or scheduled; so the customer is informed how long their order will take.
-   * Customers order using a webpage.
-We use [JQuery Mobile](https://jquerymobile.com).
-   * Customers can easily reload previous orders and take their time in ordering.
-   * Orders arrive straight to the bar and kitchen printers.
-Optional order review page and safety valves placed for security.
-   * Receipts are emailed to the customers.

 ##Technical Overview
    * A Raspberry Pi webserver is used to implement the POS (JavaScript/JQuery/PHP).